11:30am Fulcrum Point Quartet Concert

 5:00pm Culminating Concert

-Millenium Park Wrigley Square (rain location at the Chicago Cultural Center)
+NEW VENUE: Millenium Park The Cloud Gate (The Bean) (rain location at the Chicago Cultural Center)

 Fulcrum Point joins the worldwide celebration of music on June 21!

 Make Music is a free celebration of music around the world on June 21st.
 Launched in 1982 in France as the Fête de la Musique, it is now held on the same day in more than 750 cities in 120 countries.
 Fulcrum Point is one of almost a dozen Chicago ensembles participating in this international day of music.
 Ensembles will perform throughout the city in the morning and congregate in the evening for a grand culminating concert.
 Chicago ensembles will play the same repertoire at the same time as musicians in NY, Philadelphia, Boston, St. Louis and Cleveland, in an incredible act of solidarity and unity.

 At the 11:30am concert, Fulcrum Point will perform American Pulitzer Prize winning composers Samuel Barber and George Walker.
 Both composers create iconic works for strings that deeply encompass feelings of nostalgia, pain, loss and reverence.
 Walker’s “Lyric for Strings” (originally called Lament) was composed in 1946 in memory of his deceased grandmother.
 Barber ‘s “Adagio for Strings,” which was composed 10 years prior, exudes feelings of sorrow and remembrance.